mattboentoro/ThisOrThatDocumentation/README.md

   <img src="https://github.com/mattboentoro/ThisOrThatDocumentation/blob/main/updateRating.png" alt="GetPlayers Diagram"/>
 </p>

-The client sends a POST request to the API Gateway.
-The API Gateway then triggers a Lambda function upon receiving the POST request.
-This Lambda function processes the initial request and sends a message to an SQS queue.
+When the user submits the `/updateRanking` POST API call, API Gateway then triggers the `SendToSQSQueueFunction` Lambda function upon receiving the POST request.
+This Lambda function processes the initial request and sends a message to the SQS queue.
 The SQS queue acts as a buffer, decoupling the request processing from the response.
-Subsequently, Worker Lambda functions poll the SQS queue, process the messages, and handle the business logic. (add some logic)
+Subsequently, Worker `UpdateRatingFunction` Lambda functions poll the SQS queue, process the messages, and update the ratings on MongoDB.

 ```
 REQUEST: